mato-m/mato-m/README.md

 ### Scholarships & awards

-Best student of 2019 class during Bachelor studies Received a scholarship for the best students of Cetinje.
+Award for the Best student of 2019 class during Bachelor studies.

+Received a scholarship for the best students of Cetinje.

 Received a scholarship for the best students of Montenegro.